LoganBellmond/LoganBellmond/README.md

 - 👋 Hi, I’m @LoganBellmond
-- 👀 I’m interested in photography, music, computers, skateboards, old books, tactical gear, coffee, video games, clothing
+- 👀 I’m interested in photography, music, computers, skateboards, old books, tactical gear, coffee, video games, clothing, art
 - 🌱 I’m currently learning ...
-Html, Css, Python
+Html, Css, Python, and Javascript
 - 💞️ I’m looking to collaborate on ...
 Websites!
 - 📫 How to reach me ...
-Loganbellmond1@gmail.com
+Loganbellmond1@gmail.com Instagram....
+Lowwwgin

 <!---
 LoganBellmond/LoganBellmond is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.